History, B.A.

 Curriculum Overview

-History majors at SLU are educated in basic intellectual and communication skills that are valued in business, journalism, public service and law, among other fields.
+History majors at SLU are educated in basic intellectual and communication skills valued in business, journalism, public service and law, among other fields.
 In recent years, undergraduates have augmented studies in history with education, political science, foreign language or business administration — combinations that have proven attractive in medicine, business and government service.

 Saint Louis University history students learn to interpret a variety of sources, develop the skills to find relevant information and evidence, and articulate an argument.
 They practice clear and forceful writing.